PowerDNS/pdns-remotebackend-python/README.md

 -----

 To use, import pdns.remotebackend, and subclass Handler.
 This code currently supports Pipe and Unix Connector, which you can use.
+This version also supports pipe backend, you can signify this by setting option 'abi' to pipe.

 Example
 -------